4k-developer/4K-Botnet/README.md

 2) Upload the "Botnet" folder to your webserver
 3) Edit "bot.js"
     + Change the "SERVER_URL" variable to your website's url
-    + Edit "bot.js" (Change the "api_dev_key" varibable to match your pastebin's account key)
+    + Change the "api_dev_key" varibable to match your pastebin's account key
-    + Edit "bot.js" (Change the "api_user_key" variable to match your pastebin's account key)
+    + Change the "api_user_key" variable to match your pastebin's account key
 4) Done

 # How to use